anthony-linaro/shrinkwrap/documentation/userguide/config.rst

 friendly    string      Label to display against the terminal when muxing to stdout.
 An empty string disables the prefix for the output. port_regex  string      Regex to use to find the TCP port of the terminal when parsing the FVP stdout.
 Must have single capture group. type        enum-string Terminal type.
-See below for options.
+See below for options. no_color    boolean     Optional (defaults to false, only applies to ['stdout', 'stdinout'] types): If true, output from this terminal is not color-coded.
+If this terminal carries the interactive shell, it is advised to set this to true to prevent interferring with the shell's escape sequences. --no-color command line option causes this to behave as if set to true.
 =========== =========== ===========

 Terminal types: